redpen-cc/redpen-doc/source/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following table shows the default symbol settings for English and other latin based documents.
 In the table, first column shows the names of symbols,
 second colums (Value) shows the symbol character.
-Colums 'NeedBeforeSpace' and 'NeedAfterSpace' represent that the symbol should have space before or after it respectively.
+Colums 'NeedBeforeSpace', 'NeedAfterSpace' 'InvalidChars' represent that the symbol should have space
+before or after the symbol and the invalid symbols respectively.

 .. table::

   ============================= ============= ================== ================== ================== =============================================
-  Symbol                        Value         NeedBeforeSpace    NeedAfterSpace     Invalid Chars      Description
+  Symbol                        Value         NeedBeforeSpace    NeedAfterSpace     InvalidChars       Description
   ============================= ============= ================== ================== ================== =============================================
   `FULL_STOP`                   '.'           false              true               '．', '。'         Period of sentence
   `SPACE`                       ' '           false              false              '　'               White space between words